immcantation/alakazam/docs/topics/makeChangeoClone.md

 Description
 --------------------

-`makeChangeoClone` takes a data.frame with Change-O style columns as input and masks gap positions, masks ragged ends, removes duplicates sequences, and merges annotations associated with duplicate sequences.
+`makeChangeoClone` takes a data.frame with AIRR or Change-O style columns as input and masks gap positions, masks ragged ends, removes duplicates sequences, and merges annotations associated with duplicate sequences.
 It returns a `ChangeoClone` object which serves as input for lineage reconstruction.